View from commencement ceremony stage

 Recreational Vehicle (RV) Parking

 Recreational vehicle (RV) parking is available upon request at no charge.
 However, there are no hookups for electricity, water, or waste disposal.
-Call the Office of External Relations and University Events at 413-577-1101 or email commencement@umass.edu for more information or to make a reservation.
+Call the Office of Community Relations and University Events at 413-577-1101 or email commencement@umass.edu for more information or to make a reservation.

 Shuttle